 vocal during the breeding season, and can sing almost continuously for hours, especially on moonlit nights.
 Male and female will join in irregular duets, or

 several distant birds will answer one another from different directions, sometimes resulting in choruses with birds in neighbouring territories.

 Nests are 5-20m above the ground in large irregular holes or hollow trees, with the hole being around 30-80cm deep and having a diameter of 20-30cm.
 Nest holes are often used in successive years by the same pair.
 They are also reported to nest on the ground in woodpiles and rockeries, and in nestboxes.

 Eggs are laid in a layer of natural debris at the bottom of the hole.
-Northern races lay 2-5 eggs within 5-7 days, while southern races usually lay only 2 eggs.
-Eggs are white, roundish and average 36x31mm.
+Usually lays only 2 eggs that are are white, roundish and average 36x31mm.